Ever wondered who those people are who seem invested in your project, even if they’re not directly doing the work?

 Type of project stakeholders

-You can categorize project stakeholders based on different factors to better understand their roles, influence, and interests in the project.
+To manage your project effectively, it’s important to understand that not all stakeholders are the same.
+Stakeholders can be categorized in different ways based on different factors to better understand their roles, influence, and interests in the project.

 Level of involvement